zero-one-group/gitlab-migrator/README.md

 We then execute the following steps:

 1. Download memberships, project archives, issues and CI variables, and save it to the `cache/` local directory by running `cargo run download-source-memberships`, `cargo run dowload-source-projects`, `cargo run download-source-ci-variables`, `cargo run download-source-issues` and `cargo run download-source-project-metadata` respectively.
+Tip: downloading source projects can take quite long if you have a lot of projects.
+The app is retry friendly, so run it a few times to be safe!
 2. Add target users based on associated issues and group/project memberships using `cargo run create-target-users`.
 Rollback (if needed) using `cargo run delete-target-users`.
 3. Import target projects by running `cargo import-target-projects`.
 Allow for a few hours for the projects to be completely imported - especially larger projects.
 A fast internet connection here helps to avoid timeouts from the server.
 The client's default timeout is set to 900 seconds.
 Rollback (if needed) using `cargo run delete-target-projects`.
 This app is idempotent, so that it's retry tolerant.
 4. Add group and project memberships using `cargo run add-target-users-to-groups` and `cargo run add-target-users-to-projects` respectively.